RaghulKumar-AI-ML/ai-internship/readme.txt

-🧠 Metric-Based Code Modernization Analyzer
-📌 Overview

-This project is a metric-based code analysis tool that analyzes Python source code and helps assess its modernization risk.
-It is designed as a validation module to understand how enterprise modernization tools first extract structured signals from legacy code before applying advanced techniques like AST analysis or machine learning.

-The tool focuses on learning and explainability, not perfection.

-🎯 Problem Statement

-Large Python codebases (such as ERP systems) often contain:

-High complexity

-Legacy patterns (Python 2 syntax, globals, eval)

-Deep nesting

-Poor maintainability

-Before modernizing such systems, teams need to answer:

-Which parts of the code are risky and should be addressed first?

-This project provides an automated, rule-based way to answer that question.

-🛠️ What This Tool Does

-The analyzer:

-Reads Python source code

-Extracts structural metrics

-Detects anti-patterns and code smells

-Calculates maintainability and technical debt

-Assigns an overall risk level

-Generates modernization recommendations

-📊 Metrics Extracted

-The tool calculates:

-Lines of code (total, code, comments, blanks)

-Cyclomatic complexity (using AST)

-Maximum nesting depth

-Number of functions and classes

-Imported dependencies

-Average function length

-Maintainability Index (0–100)

-Technical Debt Score (0–100)

-Detected Python version (2 vs 3)

-⚠️ Issues Detected
+Overview

+This project is a Python-based static code analysis tool designed to support legacy system modernization.
+It analyzes Python source code to extract structural metrics, detect risky patterns, assess modernization risk, and provide actionable recommendations.

+The project is extended with a simple Retrieval-Augmented Generation (RAG) layer that allows interactive, human-readable explanations of analysis results.

+The focus of this project is on clarity, explainability, and learning-oriented system design rather than production-scale optimization.

+Motivation

+Large enterprise systems often contain long-lived Python codebases with varying levels of complexity, technical debt, and legacy patterns.
+Before attempting modernization, teams must understand which components are risky and why.

+This project demonstrates how source code can be transformed into structured insights that help prioritize modernization efforts.

+What the Project Does
+Static Code Analysis

+Parses Python source code using the Abstract Syntax Tree (AST)

+Computes structural metrics

+Detects high-risk anti-patterns

+Estimates maintainability and technical debt

+Assigns an overall modernization risk level

+Produces a structured JSON report

+Retrieval-Augmented Generation (RAG)

+Uses analysis insights as a knowledge base

+Supports interactive question answering over analysis results

+Generates explainable, rule-based responses for modernization guidance

+Metrics Extracted

+Lines of code

+Cyclomatic complexity

+Number of classes and functions

+Maintainability index

+Technical debt score

+Detected Python version (Python 2 or Python 3)

+Issues Detected
 Anti-Patterns

-Examples:

-eval() / exec() usage

-Bare except: blocks

-Excessive global variables

-Wildcard imports (from x import *)

-Mutable default arguments
+Use of eval() or similar unsafe constructs

+Legacy Python 2 syntax

 Code Smells

-Examples:

-Long functions

-Long lines

-Deep nesting

-Commented-out code

-Too many dependencies
+High logical complexity

+Hard-to-maintain structure

-⚖️ Risk Assessment
+Risk Assessment

-Based on all metrics, the tool assigns a risk level:
+The tool assigns one of the following risk levels:

-Risk Level	Meaning
-🟢 Low	Easy to maintain
+Low

-🟡 Medium	Some refactoring needed
+Medium

-🟠 High	Difficult to maintain
+High

-🔴 Critical	Immediate modernization required
+Critical

-This mirrors enterprise modernization patterns where teams prioritize high-risk components first.

-💡 Modernization Recommendations

-The tool generates actionable recommendations, such as:

-Migrate Python 2 code to Python 3

-Reduce cyclomatic complexity

-Refactor long or deeply nested functions

-Remove dangerous constructs

-Improve documentation and structure
+These levels help determine which code should be modernized first.

+RAG Layer

+The RAG layer operates on top of the analyzer output.
+It retrieves relevant insights from stored analysis results and generates natural language explanations and recommendations.
+This allows users to query the analysis interactively without reading raw metrics.